 Hello, and welcome to my first ever blog post!
 Just a little bit about me (if you haven’t seen my about page…if you haven’t you should check it out… wink wink.)
 I am an aspiring freelance designer.
-I love to draw, write, and is willing to try out anything creative.
+I love to draw, write and is willing to try out anything creative.
 I live in Ankeny, Iowa and I am currently enrolled at Des Moines Area Community College in Ankeny (DMACC for short).
-There I am going for a Graphic Design AAS degree and a certificate in Digital Marketing.
-As well as going to school, I am also a full time barista who can’t fully function until I’ve had a cup of coffee, sometimes two depending on the day.
+There I am going to a Graphic Design AAS degree and a certificate in Digital Marketing.
+As well as going to school, I am also a full-time barista who can’t fully function until I’ve had a cup of coffee, sometimes two depending on the day.

 Reading that first paragraph one might think that I somewhat have my life figured out.
 I am here to inform you that I am nowhere near that point.
 Every day I catch myself thinking back on how I managed to survive this far and realize how far I still have to go in this crazy thing we call life.
 But isn’t that what life is about… figuring what the hell we are doing?
 It’s funny, ever since I was younger I have always envied the people who know early on what they were doing in life.
 The people who knew what their purpose in life was and stuck with it.
 I was, still, and never will be that type of person, and I have come to accept that.
 The only thing that I knew for sure is that whatever purpose I am put here on, it is to do something creatively.

 “The meaning in life is to find your gift.
 The purpose of life is to give it away.” – Pablo Picasso

 Early Childhood Dreams